 The thought of an unpardonable, or unforgivable sin has brought grief to many people throughout history.
 Some people believe that committing suicide is unforgivable.
 Others talk about “seven deadly sins” that can doom you to an unpardonable state.

 The only unpardonable sin is total rejection of Jesus Christ, also referred to as blasphemy against the Holy Spirit.
-The one thing God can’t forgive is when we reject His Son all our lives.
+The one thing that God cannot forgive is when we reject His Son all our lives.
 God will not forgive us for rejecting the incredible thing His Son did for us, paying the penalty so that our sins could be washed away when we have repentant faith in Him.

-Except for the sin of blasphemy against the Holy Spirit, whatever evil you have done and however bad you feel you are, God offers His forgiveness in Christ.
+Except for the sin of blasphemy against the Holy Spirit, whatever evil you have done and however bad you think you are, God offers His forgiveness in Christ.
 Why not accept that forgiveness today?